AbduDark/React-Rose/replit.md

 ## Video Content Protection

 Video content is protected through comprehensive client-side security measures.
-Videos are delivered as direct URLs from the Laravel backend (no frontend encryption).
-The VideoPlayer component includes multi-quality HLS streaming support with automatic quality selection.
-Client-side protections prevent common piracy methods including right-click blocking, keyboard shortcut disabling, drag-and-drop prevention, text selection blocking, and DOM mutation monitoring.
-A watermark with user information is overlaid on videos to deter screen recording.
+Videos are delivered as direct MP4 URLs from the Laravel backend (no frontend encryption).
+The VideoJSPlayer component (using Video.js library) provides professional video playback with multiple playback speeds (0.5x to 2x) while maintaining robust security features.
+Client-side protections prevent common piracy methods including right-click blocking, keyboard shortcut disabling, drag-and-drop prevention, download prevention (controlsList="nodownload"), Picture-in-Picture blocking, and text selection blocking.
+A watermark overlay with user information (username and email) is displayed on videos to deter screen recording.
+The player supports fullscreen mode while maintaining all protection measures.
 All security configurations are centralized for easy management.

 ## Subscription Workflow